Samsung/Tizen.NET/_quickguides/publish-tvapp.md

 - Check out [.NET Application Registration](https://developer.samsung.com/tv/distribute/seller-office/applications/net-application-registration) for official information about registering .NET applications.

 ## Overview
-Publishing your application will be the most rewarding moment of developing an application.
-This guide will help you to safely register your .NET application on the [Samsung Apps TV Seller Office](http://seller.samsungapps.com/tv/).
+This guide will help you safely register your .NET application on the [Samsung Apps TV Seller Office](http://seller.samsungapps.com/tv/).

 [Samsung Apps TV Seller Office](http://seller.samsungapps.com/tv/) is the official system for TV applications certification and management.
-Sign in with your Samsung account or sign up now to start.
+Sign in with your Samsung account or sign up to start.

 > When you first sign up, you are a Public Seller automatically.
 The public seller can distribute applications only in the United States. <br/> If you are more interested in registering applications outside of the US, visit [here](https://developer.samsung.com/tv/distribute/seller-office/membership/partnership-request/) to see how to request the partnership.